fjoshuajr/jargoes-de-programacao-funcional/readme.md

 pairToCoords(coordsToPair({x: 1, y: 2})) // {x: 1, y: 2}
 ```

-### Homomorphism
+### Homomorfismo

-A homomorphism is just a structure preserving map.
-In fact, a functor is just a homomorphism between categories as it preserves the original category's structure under the mapping.
+A homomorfismo is just a structure preserving map.
+In fact, a functor is just a homomorfismo between categories as it preserves the original category's structure under the mapping.

 ```js
 A.of(f).ap(A.of(x)) == A.of(f(x))